Priyanka-AI-ML/Lead-Scoring-Case-Study/README.md

 Company X wants us to build a model to give every lead a lead score between 0 -100 .
 So that they can identify the Hot leads and increase their conversion rate as well.
 The CEO want to achieve a lead conversion rate of 80%.
 They want the model to be able to handle future constraints as well like Peak time actions required, how to utilize full man power and after achieving target what should be the approaches.

 ## Steps Taken
-Data Cleaning & pre-processing
+- Data Cleaning & pre-processing
-EDA
+- EDA
-Dummy Variable Creation
+- Dummy Variable Creation and Scaling
-Splitting data into train and test set
+- Splitting data into train and test set
-Building Model
+- Building Model
-Making Predictions
+- Model Evaluation
-Model Evaluation
+- Making Predictions
-ROC Curve
+- ROC Curve
-Prediction on test set
+- Prediction on test set
-Precision- Recall
+- Precision- Recall